 The UAV Tribune is our quarterly newsletter and was first published in 1989.

 Ukrainian American Veterans 1948-1998 Historical Analysis and Evaluation, was released in 1998.

 In 1998 the UAV Registration Project was created.
 The purpose of this historic project is to publish the names of men and women of Ukrainian descent who have honorably served or are on active duty in the US Armed Forces.
 The names registered thus far are only the tip of the proverbial iceberg.
 The UAV Registration Project Report 1998-2003 Volume I, the first booklet of 3,115 names and World War II stories, was dedicated to the World War II veterans and civilians.
 It’s release coincided with the dedication of the National World War II Memorial in Washington, DC.
 Among the Ukrainian American servicemen and servicewomen, we find high ranking career officers, who have served honorably and with distinction in the United States Armed Forces.

-The UAV Registration project is an ongoing long-term effort and already a second volume is planned, which will be dedicated to Korean War Veterans.
+The UAV Registration project is an ongoing, long-term effort and a second volume is already planned.
+The second volume will be dedicated to Korean War Veterans.